In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Then on June 16th my family had a huge emergency which resulted in most of us staying in the ER overnight and for the next few days.
 The worst has passed, but that emergency forced me to evaluate my processes for the business, and put some new systems in place.

-Since then, I’ve been dealing with a lot of emotions and had to table a huge four-year Careful Cents birthday celebration.
+Since then, I’ve been dealing with a lot of emotions and had postpone the Careful Cents birthday celebration.
 But sometimes your business needs to take a back seat to your life, and that’s OK.
 That’s why we do what we do, right?!
 To be our own boss, and be in control of our schedule.

 Total blogging income for Q2 2015 = $16,555.22

 Below is a screenshot from my GoDaddy Bookkeeping software that tracks all my income and expenses for each month.
 This makes it extremely easy to calculate quarterly taxes, and create income reports and graphs.
 It displays the total income for the second quarter of this year.